Mechanical Engineering (MEEN)

 MEEN 4352 Design of Turbomachinery 3 SCH (3-0)

 Design and application of centrifugal and axial flow pumps and turbines, consideration of similarity parameters, real machine performance characteristics, materials and methods of construction, selection process for various applications.
-Prerequisites: senior standing in Mechanical Engineering, MEEN 3392 and MEEN 4341.
+Prerequisites: senior standing in Engineering and (MEEN 3392 and MEEN 4341) or (AEEN 3346 and CEEN 3392).

 MEEN 4354 Intro to Finite Elem Method 3 SCH (3-0)